 Palomar College encourages anyone who is the victim or witness of any crime to promptly report the incident to the Palomar College Police Department or the local police department.
-Students may make confidential reports to Pastoral Counselors and/or Professional Counselors assigned to Palomar College.
-Pastoral Counselors and Professional Counselors when acting in their capacity and function as Palomar College counselors do not make identifiable reports of incidents to the Official On-Campus Resources unless the student specifically requests them to do so.
+Students may make confidential reports to Professional Counselors (Palomar College does not have pastoral counselors) assigned to Palomar College.
+Professional Counselors when acting in their capacity and function as Palomar College counselors do not make identifiable reports of incidents to the Official On-Campus Resources unless the student specifically requests them to do so.
 However, the College encourages counselors, when they deem it appropriate, to inform students they can report incidents of crime to the Palomar College Police Department, which can be done directly or anonymously through the anonymous reporting processes as outlined below.

 Pastoral Counselor: An employee of an institution, who is associated with a religious order or denomination, recognized by that religious order or denomination as someone who provides confidential counseling and who is functioning within the scope of that recognition as a pastoral counselor.
+Palomar College does not have pastoral counselors.